jiang-zhang-qi/GENTRL/README.md

 ```
 conda activate my-rdkit-env
 ```
-*Note :*  Make sure that the python3 version is 3.5 and higher and pip3 is installed
+*Note :*  Make sure that the python3 version is 3.5 or higher and pip3 is installed

 ## Step 2 :
 Inside this environment install GENTRL.